 The standing calf raise is also the much more functional of the two movements.
 This again is obvious as we do everything with our calves while standing.
 If you can think of something we do on a daily basis that involves our calves from the seated position then please let me know.

-Of course do both exercises, and do both exercises with strict form.
-As awesome as I think you are as I walk by and see you doing calf raise/squats with the whole stack, I’d be even more impressed if you cut that weight in half or less and did the movement as it is supposed to be done.
+Of course, do both exercises, and do both exercises with strict form.
+As awesome as I think you are as I walk by and see you doing the calf raise/squats with the whole stack, I’d be even more impressed if you cut that weight in half or less and did the movement as it is supposed to be done.
 You know, with your calf muscles.
 When it comes to the seated calf raise, that bouncing thing I see most doing also allows for a lot of weight to be used but it’s the gastrocnemius that we want to be training for power, not the soleus.
 Lighten up and go all the way down and up in a controlled motion to build a solid soleus.
 When developed to their potential the pair of muscles to me make up the single most impressive muscle group on the human body.
-Maybe it’s because I understand the blood, sweat and tears involved in getting those big calves.
+Maybe it’s because I understand the blood, sweat, and tears involved in getting those big calves.
 Until next time my friends,

 - The Pull Up Vs The Pulldown

 - The Bench Press Vs The Dumbbell Fly